-DefeatDD’s new infographic on gut damage makes environmental enteropathy digestible
+DefeatDD's visual on gut damage makes environmental enteropathy digestible

 Long-term gut damage, called environmental enteropathy, catalyzes a chain reaction that limits the chances of children and communities to overcome a cycle of poor health.